Founded in 1998, the world famous Alchemy Mastering is one of the UK’s leading audio mastering facilities.

 the make and model of cutting stylus used

-For these reasons it isn’t possible to know what adjustments would need to be made without doing the test cuts that relate to that specific vinyl release.
+For these reasons it isn’t possible to know what adjustments would need to be made without doing the test cuts that relate to that specific vinyl release, on the machine and in the studio in which the master is being cut.

 It is also worth considering how the factory is going to cut the master: a vinyl master will always be either a lacquer or copper disc.
 The majority of in-factory cuts are done on a DMM cutting lathe cutting directly onto copper discs.
 This eliminates a metalwork stage and so is cheaper and easier for the factory.
 However it is generally felt that sonically copper cuts can lack the overall loudness, mid range warmth, stereo and bass content of a lacquer cut.